 4. Think about your future health needs

 The truth is that many people don’t think about this when choosing a retirement home.
 Even if you are healthy now, as we get older, our health deteriorates.
 Do you have any underlying conditions that you are managing now but can worsen in the next couple of years?
 What kind of care will you need?
+Another important factor to consider in the cost of this care.
+Retirement homes can get pretty pricey, so you might want to look into selling your life insurance policy through sites like harborlifesettlements.com to fund retirement expenses.
 Yes, this may be a few years down the road, but you should still think about it now and choose a place accordingly.
 Otherwise, you will probably have to go through this entire process again and eventually move to a new home.

 5. Consider the atmosphere